kola9999/Dyte-test/README.md

-This project was created by Reddy nagendr kola  for Dyte-task
+This project was created by Reddy nagendra kola  for Dyte-task

 ## Online Code editor with html, css, js options and live preview